OWASP/owasp-mastg/Document/0x05e-Testing-Cryptography.md

 #### StrongBox Hardware Security Module

-Devices running Android 9 and higher can have a `StrongBox Keymaster`, an implementation of the Keymaster HAL that resides in a hardware security module which has its own CPU, Secure storage, a true random-number generator and a mechanism to resist package tampering.
-To use this feature a `True` flag must be passed to `setIsStrongBoxBacked()` method in either the `KeyGenParameterSpec.Builder` class or the `KeyProtection.Builder` class when generating or importing keys using `AndroidKeystore`.
+Devices running Android 9 and higher can have a `StrongBox Keymaster`, an implementation of the Keymaster HAL that resides in a hardware security module which has its own CPU, Secure storage, a true random number generator and a mechanism to resist package tampering.
+To use this feature, `true` must be passed to the `setIsStrongBoxBacked()` method in either the `KeyGenParameterSpec.Builder` class or the `KeyProtection.Builder` class when generating or importing keys using `AndroidKeystore`.
 To make sure that StrongBox is used during runtime check that `isInsideSecureHardware` returns `true` and that the system does not throw `StrongBoxUnavailableException` which get thrown if the StrongBox Keymaster isn't available for the given algorithm and key size associated with a key.

 #### Key Use Authorizations